 How long is the media embargo?
 I want to create content for Rend!

 We estimate the media embargo will last a little over a month and will announce when the embargo has been lifted.
 Until then, a watermark featuring the Rend Alpha logo and current character name will be visible in the game client.
 We'll be engaging with content creators and building out a formal partner program leading up to the embargo being lifted.
+(UPDATE: The media embargo on Rend Alpha has lifted.)

 What should I do while waiting to get into Rend Alpha?